MihirR23/Aerospace_Digital_Twin/_posts/2026-04-08-the-final-demonstration-twelve-weeks-of-work-in-two-videos.md

 <ol class="lessons-list">
   <li><strong>The bug you cannot find is always upstream of where you are looking.</strong> The velocity masking bug was not in the classifier.
 It was not in the feature extraction.
 It was in a single-character indexing error from the data generation phase.
 I spent three days debugging the wrong half of the pipeline before realising the inputs themselves were wrong.
 Always check the data before you blame the model.</li>
   <li><strong>The best fix is sometimes a complete teardown.</strong> The V1 pneumatic station worked.
 Four fault scenarios ran reliably.
 I could have stopped there.
 Tearing it all down to rebuild with rotary actuators and piloted check valves felt reckless at the time.
 It turned out to be the decision that made the physical demonstration genuinely impressive instead of merely functional.</li>
   <li><strong>Document the decisions, not just the outcomes.</strong> The 19 technical decision documents are not for me.
-They are for the next person who reads this blog and wonders why I chose XGBoost over a neural network or why the operator interface uses PyQt5 instead of WinCC.
+They are for the next person who reads this blog and wonders why I chose XGBoost over a neural network, or why the operator interface uses PyQt5 instead of WinCC.
 Outcomes get remembered.
 The reasoning behind them gets lost unless you write it down.</li>
   <li><strong>Hardware will humble your software assumptions.</strong> The S7-1200 PUT/GET protocol restriction did not appear in any documentation I read before attempting integration.
 The flow restrictors had to be tuned by ear.
 The magnetic sensors needed millimetre-precise alignment.
 Every assumption I had about hardware "just working" was wrong and every one of those wrong assumptions made me a better engineer.</li>
   <li><strong>Ask for help before you are drowning.</strong> The Python conversations with Oluwatunmise, the equipment loan from Mehmet, the steady guidance from Mehnaz.
 None of those happened because I knew exactly what I needed.
 They happened because I admitted I did not.
 The people around you want to help.
 Let them.</li>
   <li><strong>The deadline is a feature, not a bug.</strong> A finite timeline forced me to ship a working system instead of endlessly refining one that was already good enough.
 I will keep this with me forever: done is better than perfect and shipped is better than both.</li>